 This series of nine training videos features older Americans sharing their experiences with intimate partner violence, financial exploitation, sexual assault/abuse, and stalking.
 The stories highlight the impact of elder abuse on victims and their families, and suggests effective interventions.
 Discussion guides accompany each video.

 STAGES (Strategies and Training to Advance Greater Elder Safety) Curriculum

 The STAGES curriculum educates teams of judicial, justice, and community professionals about financial exploitation and elder abuse.

 This online tool is designed to help civil legal professionals identify their client's risk factors for financial exploitation.

 National Referral System Effective Referrals at the Community Level with Person-Enhanced Technology

 Elder Law of Michigan, Inc. developed this framework for a national referral system based on a community-level referral model used in Michigan for victimized and vulnerable older adults.

-Find more resources on the Elder Justice section of our site, the U.S. Department of Justice's Elder Justice Initiative site, and the Elder Abuse Special Feature section of the National Criminal Justice Reference Service site.
+Find more resources on the Elder Fraud & Abuse section of our site, the U.S. Department of Justice's Elder Justice Initiative site, and the Elder Abuse Special Feature section of the National Criminal Justice Reference Service site.